Dimon7128/ECS_Project/README.md

 # AWS Infrastructure Provisioning with Terraform

 This project provisions a full AWS infrastructure stack using Terraform, including load balancers, ECS cluster, IAM roles, Lambda functions, RDS instances, and VPC configurations.
-After infrastructure provisioning, two Lambda functions are invoked: one to create a table in RDS and another to create a DNS record in Route 53 and attach an ALB to it.
+After infrastructure provisioning, Lambda functions are invoked, To create a table in RDS and insert a default value.

 ## Architecture Overview

 The Terraform setup organizes resources into modules for clarity and maintainability.
 The infrastructure consists of the following modules:

 - **ALB (Application Load Balancer)**
-- **ECS Cluster**
+- **ECS (Elastic Container Service) Cluster**
 - **IAM (Identity and Access Management)**
 - **RDS (Relational Database Service)**
 - **VPC (Virtual Private Cloud)**